2021 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship Fight Night: Montana
+BKFC Fight Night Montana: Riggs vs. Guillard

-Bare Knuckle Fighting Championship Fight Night: Montana (also known as BKFC Fight Night 1) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship held on October 9, 2021.
+BKFC Fight Night Montana: Riggs vs. Guillard (also known as BKFC Fight Night 1) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship held on October 9, 2021.

 Background

 The event was the inaugural event in the BKFC Fight Night series.
 It was headlined by a bout between former UFC fighters Melvin Guillard and Joe Riggs.